 The accounting policies detailed below have been consistently applied to all of the years presented unless otherwise stated.
 The financial statements are for the Group consisting of GB Energy Limited and its subsidiaries.

-The financial statements have been prepared on a historical cost basis, except for available-for-sale investments and derivative financial instruments which have been measured at fair value.
+The financial statements have been prepared on a historical cost basis.
 Cost is based on the fair values of the consideration given in exchange for assets.

 The financial statements are presented in Australian dollars.